 Applied's fiscal year ends on the last Sunday in October of each year.
-Fiscal 2005 will contain 52 weeks, whereas fiscal 2004 contained 53 weeks.
+Fiscal 2005 contains 52 weeks, whereas fiscal 2004 contained 53 weeks.
 Correspondingly, the first fiscal quarter of 2005 contained 13 weeks, whereas the first fiscal quarter of 2004 contained 14 weeks.
+Accordingly, the first nine months of fiscal 2005 contained 39 weeks, whereas the first nine months of fiscal 2004 contained 40 weeks.

-Auction rate securities in the amount of \$589 million have been reclassified from cash and cash equivalents to short-term investments in the October 31, 2004 consolidated balance sheet to conform to the fiscal 2005 financial statement presentation.
-Accordingly, the statements of cash flows for the three months ended February 1, 2004 and January 30, 2005 reflect this presentation.
+Auction rate securities in the amount of \$589 million and variable rate demand notes in the amount of \$200 million have been reclassified from cash and cash equivalents to short-term investments in the October 31, 2004 consolidated balance sheet to conform to the fiscal 2005 financial statement presentation, as a result of accounting guidance issued in the first and second fiscal quarters of 2005.
+Accordingly, the consolidated statements of cash flows for the nine months ended August 1, 2004 and July 31, 2005 reflect this presentation.